Semantics out of context: nominal absolute denotations for first-order logic and computation: Background on nominal techniques

 \begin{rmrk} `Equivariant' appears in Definition~\ref{defn.equivariant} referring to functions between nominal sets, in Definition~\ref{defn.supp} referring to elements of nominal sets, and in Theorem~\ref{thrm.equivar} referring to predicates and functions in the language of ZFA set theory.

-The notions of equivariance in Definition~\ref{defn.equivariant} and Theorem~\ref{thrm.equivar} are evidently related; the former just one existing inside the sets universe and the latter existing outside out.
+The notions of equivariance in Definition~\ref{defn.equivariant} and Theorem~\ref{thrm.equivar} are evidently related; the former existing inside the sets universe and the latter outside out.
 The notion of equivariance in Definition~\ref{defn.supp} looks different, but we shall see in Lemma~\ref{lemm.equivar.equivar} how it closely relates to the other two. \end{rmrk}

 \begin{defn} Suppose $\ns X$ is a nominal set and $x{\in}|\ns X|$.
 Define the \deffont{support} of $x$ by

 If $\supp(x)=\varnothing$ we call $x$ \deffont{equivariant}. \end{defn}